helinal/ohtu-miniprojekti/documentation/user_manual.md

 - Press _4_ and _Enter_ in the start menu to add a reference by DOI identifier
 - Next, simply input the DOI to add the reference.
 It's that easy!

+### Deleting a reference

+- Press _5_ and _Enter_ in the start menu to delete a reference by the citekey
+- Enter the citekey of the reference you want to delete and press _Enter_
+- Wow!
+The reference is deleted!

+### Searching for a reference

+- Press _6_ and _Enter_ in the start menu to search for a saved reference with a tag
+- Enter the tag of the reference you want to find and press _Enter_
+- The search result is then printed in a readable form

 ### Quit

-- Press _5_ in the start menu to exit the program
+- Press _7_ and _Enter_ in the start menu to exit the program

 ### Resetting the database